Malefica: Discovery and naming

 The holotype of Malefica, TxVP 41917-1, is a partial left maxilla recovered from Bruja Canyon in Big Bend National Park.
 In 2002, it was assigned to the genus Kritosaurus, as cf. K. navajovius.
 Twenty years later, it was discovered to contain a number of useful diagnostic traits that allow it to be described as a new taxon, despite being fragmentary.
-The chosen generic name, "Malefica", means "witch" or "sorceress", also the root word of "maleficent", referring to its discovery in Bruja Canyon (bruja being Spanish for "witch").
-The specific name, "deckerti", honours Frank Deckert, the specimen's discoverer and former superintendent of Big Bend National Park.
+The generic name, "Malefica", means "witch" or "sorceress" in Latin, referring to its discovery in Bruja Canyon (bruja being Spanish for "witch").
+The specific name, "deckerti", honors Frank Deckert, the specimen's discoverer and former superintendent of Big Bend National Park.

 Classification

-Prieto-Márquez performed a phylogenetic analysis which recovered Malefica as a basal member of the Hadrosauridae, outside the clade Saurolophidae (=Euhadrosauria), containing the major subfamilies Lambeosaurinae and Saurolophinae.
+Prieto-Márquez & Wagner (2022) performed a phylogenetic analysis which recovered Malefica as a basal member of the Hadrosauridae, outside the clade Saurolophidae (=Euhadrosauria), which contains the major subfamilies Lambeosaurinae and Saurolophinae.
 This, along with the recovery of several hadrosauromorph taxa at the base of Hadrosauridae, adds to a greater diversity of non-saurolophid hadrosaurids known from the Santonian to Maastrichtian.